sap-tutorials/How-Tos/tutorials/2017/08/hcpps-troubleshoot/hcpps-troubleshoot.md

 Your trial HANA MDC instance should get back on its feet shortly, but if you are as impatient as I'm the best way to resolve this issue is to restart your trial HANA MDC instance.

-Alternatively, to avoid this issue you can limit the number of pooled connection to you HANA MDC instance from the `aac4paservicess` application by following the following guide: [How to update the database pool configuration of the SAP Cloud for predictive services](http://www.sap.com/developer/how-tos/2017/03/hcpps-ps-configure-dbpool.html)
+Alternatively, to avoid this issue you can limit the number of pooled connection to you HANA MDC instance from the `aac4paservicess` application by following the following guide: [How to update the database pool configuration of the SAP Predictive Services](http://www.sap.com/developer/how-tos/2017/03/hcpps-ps-configure-dbpool.html)

 [ACCORDION-END]